brightbox/docs.brightbox.com/content/reference/load-balancers.md

 ### Listeners

-Each Load Balancer has one or more listeners which control which ports and protocols it serves requests with.
+Each Load Balancer consists of one or more listeners which control the ports and protocols it responds to.
 Each listener has an `in` port, which is the port it listens on and an `out` port which is the port it uses to connect to the back end servers.

-So if your back-end servers have a web service running on port `3000` but you want the load balancer to serve requests on port `80`, you would use a listener with an `in` port of `80` and an `out` port of `3000`.
+So, if your back-end servers have a web service running on port `3000` but you want the load balancer to serve requests on port `80`, you would use a listener with an `in` port of `80` and an `out` port of `3000`.

 #### Protocol

 Each listener also has a protocol.
+There are currently three options for the listener protocol:

+* `tcp`
+* `http`
+* `http+ws`

-If the protocol is set to `tcp`, then the load balancer just makes a straight unmodified tcp connection to the back-end servers.
+If the protocol is set to `tcp`, the load balancer makes a straight unmodified tcp connection to the back-end servers.

-If the protocol is set to `http`, the load balancer modifies the request to add an `X-Forwarded-For` HTTP header so your back-end servers can see the IP address of the clients.
+If the protocol is set to `http` or `http+ws`, the load balancer modifies the request to add an `X-Forwarded-For` HTTP header so your back-end servers can see the IP address of the clients.

-When using the `http` protocol, there is a `2048` bytes limit on HTTP headers, 40 bytes of which are used by the `X-Forwarded-For` header.
+**Note:** When using the `http` or `http+ws` protocols, there is a `2048` bytes limit on HTTP headers, 40 bytes of which are used by the `X-Forwarded-For` header.
 If you require more than `2008` bytes of headers (very large cookies might need this), then you should use the `tcp` protocol, which has no such limitation.

+#### Timeout

+The timeout setting determines when inactive connections will be closed.

 ### Health Checks